 - Chamomile and rose petals are best for soothing

 - Lavender tea is an easy-to-source skin balancer.

 It’s good to add these cuz our skin absorbs more deeply when our pores are soft and open.

 Initially, when breaking out, I recommend doing this every night for one week to see results of a smoother, less angry complexion.

-If you would like to make it a full evening of skin pampering, exfoliate before the steam, and mask afterward for a mini-facial experience.
+You can make it a full evening of skin pampering by exfoliating before the steam and applying a mask afterward for a mini-facial experience.

 With facial steaming, you will avoid scars and find that you don't need to teach your skin tough love.
 TLC will have your complexion clear, clean and positively glowing.